Is “Copying” the Key to Success?

 Peugeot 206 front 20090416

-Similarly, the LED tail light pattern which the Suzuki Ciaz concept adorned was taken from the 2013 BMW M5 which debuted a couple of years before the Suzuki sedan.
+Similarly, the LED tail light pattern that the Suzuki Ciaz concept adorned was taken from the 2013 BMW M5 which debuted a couple of years before the Suzuki sedan.

 ciaz led